David Rumsey collection (at

 maps?') accompanying the Library of Congress's 'American Memory' site, illustrated with high res.
 MrSID

-here].
+images.
 In July 2009, LC released its new Teacher Resources

 module for the American Memory Project.
 This provides lesson plans and guidance on interpreting original

-additions consult the
+This Month.
+Otherwise, consult the

 Guides to the Collections: Cartobibliographies and Finding Aids; the full Exhibits listing; and The Learning Page:

 Exploration and Explorers.
-Be aware that some pages exist at more than one URL, and that URLs change.
+Be aware that some pages exist at more than one URL, and that URLs regularly change.

 The LC Photoduplication service provides printed copies and TIFF files of